Sangariusss/landing-scss-flexbox-pw3/README.md

 - **Flexbox**: A CSS layout module that enables flexible and responsive designs.
 - **BEM Methodology**: A naming convention for CSS classes that promotes reusability and scalability of components.
 - **HTML5**: Utilized for creating a semantic structure for web content.
+- **ES6+ JavaScript**: Modern JavaScript features such as arrow functions, promises, and modules for cleaner and more efficient code.
+- **Gulp**: A task runner for automating repetitive development tasks such as compiling SCSS, minifying JavaScript, and image optimization.
 - **Font Integration**: Incorporates custom fonts, including Chronicle Display and Gilroy.
 - **Image Optimization**: Utilizes JPG, WebP, and SVG formats for responsive images.